 As one of our main interests is multiagent systems, we are also turning our attention to flying robots.
 We have recently begun an effort to build flying robotic “insects.”
 But these too are not without potential space application as small flying robots have been proposed for the exploration of Mars.
 In the end, we are constantly turning to the natural world for inspiration.

-Associate Professor - Teaching Stream & Teaching Assistant Coordinator
+Professor - Teaching Stream & Teaching Assistant Coordinator

 Fusion Energy: Plasma Materials Interactions Lab

 The fuel in fusion reactors is a mixture of deuterium and tritium – the heavy isotopes of hydrogen.
 Fusion reactions occur at about 100 million degrees.
 At this temperature the fuel is in the plasma state.
 While magnetic fields confine the hot core plasma to the centre of the reactor vessel, the cooler edge plasma will contact the reactor walls, resulting in physical and chemical phenomena with potential engineering implications.
 Research at UTIAS focuses on the study of plasma-materials interactions with ITER-specific materials, namely, carbon, tungsten and beryllium.
 Current research includes studies of (i) materials erosion, in particular, chemical erosion and high temperature erosion processes, (ii) diffusion, trapping. and retention of hydrogen isotopes in carbon, tungsten, and mixed materials, (iii) the recovery of deuterium (in the case of ITER it will be deuterium and tritium) from layers of D-containing deposits formed in tokamaks.
 Using our dual-beam ion accelerator, we also study surface modification and composition dynamics during simultaneous irradiation of surfaces by two plasma species, e.g., D and He, D and C, D and O, where D is the fuel and He, C and O are impurities in the plasma.